claudy/Highpointers-Konvention-2022/lodging.md

 - Queen Family Room — $169
 - King Jr. Family Suite — $179

-Rates are for Thursday, Friday, and Saturday (June 23-25) and may be extended for 3 contiguous stays before/after the official program (subject to availability).
+Rates are for Thursday, Friday, and Saturday (June 23-25) and may be extended for 3 contiguous nights before/after the official program (subject to availability).

 Rates quoted do not include local/state taxes, currently 11%.